clementbernardd/medium_tutorials/state_of_the_rnart/README.md

 git pull sayby77/rnadvisor:latest
 ```

-To install the libraries needed for the visualisation, you just need to install `plotly` ans `sklearn` using:
+To install the libraries needed for the visualisation, you just need to install `plotly` and `sklearn` using:
 ```bash
 pip install plotly scikit-learn
 ```